intel/pepc/docs/guide-install.md

 . ~/.bashrc
 ```

-`install-pepc` has additional options to tune the installation (e.g. the installation path), install
+`tools/install-pepc` has additional options to tune the installation (e.g. the installation
-`pepc` on a remote host over SSH, and control `sudo` alias creation and style.
-See
+path), install `pepc` on a remote host over SSH, and control `sudo` alias creation and style.
-[guide-main.md](guide-main.md) for a discussion of `sudo` usage with `pepc`.
+See [guide-main.md](guide-main.md) for a discussion of `sudo` usage with `pepc`.
 Run
-`./install-pepc --help` to see all available options.
+`./tools/install-pepc --help` to see all available options.

 ## Standalone Executable

-The `make-standalone` script creates a standalone `pepc` zipapp: a single self-contained
+The `tools/make-standalone` script creates a standalone `pepc` zipapp: a single self-contained
 executable file that bundles `pepc` and all its Python dependencies.
 No installation, virtual
 environment, or `PATH` changes are required to run it.